Roan Mountain Elopement Guide

 6:30pm – 7pm: Hike back to cars

-7:30pm: Dinner in Bakersville or other nearby town
+8:00pm: Late dinner in Bakersville, Burnsville or other nearby town

 Roan Mountain makes for the best elopement location for couples wanting to add a little bit of adventure to their day – with stunning views – but still being close enough to town to celebrate after.
 It’s accessible for anyone able to hike very short distances, which means you can have family & friends join you.
 Roan is an affordable option & a beautiful spot all year long.
 For more elopement tips, checkout my planning resources.
 If you’re wanting to book my photography services for you Roan Mountain Elopement, click here.